Huy-DNA/multiarts/register-construction/README.md

 A register can be categorized based on 3 dimensions:
 - Range: Boolean and Multi-valued.
+  - Boolean registers can only store either 0 or 1.
+  - Multi-valued registers can store more than 2 values.
 - Participants: MRMW, MRSW, SRSW.
+  - MRMW registers stand for Multi-reader, Multi-writer registers.
+  - MRSW registers stand for Multi-reader, Single-writer registers.
+  - SRSW registers stand for Single-reader, Single-writer registers.
 - Safety: Safe, Regular, Atomic.

 ## Problem